 Modafinil is considered a schedule IV controlled substance in the United States and Australia.
 This class is defined as substances offering medicinal benefit, but with potential for abuse.
 These drugs require a doctor’s prescription to purchase.

 Other countries, such as Canada, Finland, and Sweden have different ways of classifying drugs but places the same limitations on modafinil as the United States and Australia.

 Some parts of the world outright ban modafinil.

-Russia, Japan, and China have explicitly criminalized the use of modafinil, punishable by varying lengths of jail sentences and/or fines if caught with the substance.
+Russia, Japan, and China have explicitly criminalized the use of modafinil, punishable by varying lengths of jail sentences and fines if caught with the substance.
 You cannot buy modafinil from most online vendors in these countries.

 The Benefits of Modvigil

 Modvigil is a cognitive stimulant.
-Compared to other stimulants, however, Modvigil is considered to be much more subtle.
+Compared to other stimulants Modvigil is considered to be much more subtle.

 Modafinil works through the “orexin system” in the brain, and increases dopamine and related neurotransmitters like norepinephrine.

-The orexin system plays a key role in regulating our sleep-wake cycles and dopamine, which is involved with emotion, focus, and the reward center responsible for regulating our motivation, routines, and habits.
+The orexin system plays a crucial role in regulating our sleep-wake cycles and dopamine, which is involved with emotion, focus, and the reward center responsible for controlling our motivation, routines, and habits.